-To establish the keying of any position, simply insert the key pin from the front and secure with mounting nut at the back plate using two 1⁄4" nutdrivers or deep sockets.
-RA 19-3B backplate assembly keying is identical to the HSF module keying identified in Figure 2-1 and in the HSF operator's manual.
+To establish the keying of any position, simply insert the key pin from the front and secure with mounting nut at the back plate using two $\frac{1}{4}$ " nutdrivers or deep sockets.
+HSF module keying is identified in Figure 2-1 and in the HSF operator's manual.
 DO NOT ALTER THE KEYING AT THE POWER SUPPLY.